 The Company regularly evaluates the realizability of its deferred tax assets and establishes a valuation allowance if it is more likely than not that some or all the deferred tax assets will not be realized.
 In making such a determination, the Company considers all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future taxable income, loss carryback, and tax-planning strategies.
 Generally, more weight is given to objectively verifiable evidence, such as the cumulative loss in recent years, as a significant piece of negative evidence to overcome.
-During the fiscal year ended January 31, 2025, the valuation allowance had a net increase of \$2.1 million from approximately \$169.5 million to \$171.6 million, primarily due to increases in U.S. deferred tax assets resulting from capitalization and amortization and impact of NOLs utilized in the current period.
+During the fiscal year ended January 31, 2025, the valuation allowance had a net increase of \$2.1 million from approximately \$169.5 million to \$171.6 million, primarily due to increases in U.S. deferred tax assets resulting from capitalization and amortization of research and development expenses, and generation of U.S. research and development tax credits, then netted with the net deferred tax liability from the Acquisition and impact of NOLs utilized in the current period.
 During the fiscal year ended January 31, 2024, the valuation allowance increased \$13.9 million from approximately \$155.6 million to \$169.5 million, primarily due to increases in U.S. deferred tax assets resulting from capitalization and amortization of research and development expenses, and generation of U.S. research and development tax credits, then netted with the impact of NOLs utilized in the current period.